 Overview of Culture Urine

-- As a part of routine urine analysis or health check ups
+· As a part of routine health checkups

 - Collect the Urine Sample in a sterile container available from the lab or any pharmacy.
 Allow a small stream of urine to flow by and then carefully hold the cup under urine.
 Make sure the cup doesn’t come in contact with your skin.

 Negative result: No colonies to less than 1,00,000 CFU/ml (Colony Forming Units)

 · Patient undergoing antibiotic treatment: More than 1,000 CFU/ml

 · For gram-positive bacteria like Staphylococcus aureus: Single colony

 The negative result indicates no infection of the urinary tract.

 The positive result indicates an infection of the urinary tract.
 The positive result is accompanied by an antibiotic susceptibility test.

 In an uncontaminated sample, only a single type of colony is found and indicates a clinically significant positive result.
 However, if multiple colonies of different types are found, a sample contamination is indicated and the sample may need to be collected again.